Last updated: July 8th, 2025

 $ beet import /path/to/album

-To sift through some of your music, use beet ls.
+To list your music, use beet ls

-,
+, artist

-year
+, year

-,
+, country

-,
+, and others.

 $ beet ls genre:'Progressive Rock'

-to your config.yaml
+config.yaml

 :